Destiny-Eseh/WebDev101-ST10488186/README.md

 - Urban roots® brewing on Instagram: ‘at Urban Roots, our Smokehouse is bursting with all your favorite proteins-each one smoked to perfection. beef, pork, chicken, Turkey... why choose? try them all!’ (no date) Instagram.
 Available at:https://www.instagram.com/urbanrootsbeer/p/C41R_LqMXNC/ (Accessed: 05 April 2025).
 - User, G. (2021) Christmas Takeout Shop - Urban roots®: Craft Brewery & BBQSmokehouse: Sacramento, CA, Urban Roots® | Craft Brewery & BBQ Smokehouse | Sacramento, CA. Available at:https://www.urbanrootsbrewing.com/blog/2020/12/8/christmas-takeout-shop (Accessed: 05 April 2025).
+- Tan, J. (2019) A restaurant with a checkered floor and a long table.
+Unsplash.
+Available at: https://unsplash.com/photos/a-restaurant-with-a-checkered-floor-and-a-long-table-UDcpYKcXK34 (Accessed: 5 May 2025).
+- New Bedford Port Society. (n.d.)
+Team – The New Bedford Port Society - Seamen's Bethel.
+Available at: https://seamensbethel.org/team-element/ (Accessed: 5 May 2025).
+- Avans, M. (2020) Person pouring cream in a frying pan.
+Pexels.
+Available at: https://www.pexels.com/photo/person-pouring-cream-in-a-frying-pan-5056858/ (Accessed: 5 May 2025).